Sunday, December 14, 2014

 (V-stitch =1 dc,1 ch, 1 dc in same st, sk st and repeat.)

-Finished off with a picot trim, in white, included in pattern found here.
+Finished off with a picot trim, in white.

 So soft and washed up so beautifully!